comicrelief/component-library/src/components/Organisms/ImpactSlider/ImpactSlider.md

   { itemPerPound: 25, description: 'An item that costs £25', imageURL: iconImageURL },
   { itemPerPound: 50, description: 'An item that costs £50', imageURL: iconImageURL },
   { itemPerPound: 75, description: 'An item that costs £75', imageURL: iconImageURL },
-  { itemPerPound: 100, description: 'An item that costs £100', imageURL: iconImageURL },
+  { itemPerPound: 100, description: 'An item with more text that costs £100', imageURL: iconImageURL }, ];
-];

 <ImpactSlider